 In the residential leasing world, May through September are known as leasing season—with July and August typically seeing the most volume.
 To make the most of leasing season, property managers, leasing teams, and marketing managers need to be ready for increased demand and commit resources to encourage lease renewals.
-Of course, the pandemic has changed the way the 2020 leasing season is operating, but the best practices for successful leasing remain the same.
-Here are some leasing season strategies that will give your team an edge, before and during leasing season.
+New trends and technologies may change how you operate from year to year, but best practices for a successful leasing season will always remain the same.
+Read on to discover leasing season strategies that will give your team an edge, before and during leasing season.

 Before Leasing Season